web-dev-carolina/club-site/README.md

 npm update
 ```
 ## Components
 The website has been broken down into several major components that different group members have been assigned to develop.
 The app-root calls all of the following components at the moment:
-	app-top-bar,
+	app-top-bar
-	app-home,
+	app-home
-	app-announcement,
+	app-announcement
-	app-about-us,
+	app-about-us
-	app-testimonial,
+	app-testimonial
-	app-project, and
+	app-project
 	app-contact-us

 To run the app make sure you're in the club-site directory then enter the following command in the terminal.